-Associate members shall provide technical and commercial management.
+A Member shall demonstrate technical and commercial leadership.

-This competence is about the ability to plan the applicant's own work and manage or specify the work of others effectively, efficiently and in a way which provides leadership at an appropriate level, whether technical or commercial.
+This competence is about the ability to plan the applicant's own work and manage or specify the work of others effectively, efficiently, and in a way which provides leadership at an appropriate level, whether technical or commercial.
 Leadership is not necessarily about having a formal line management role.
-In matrix management and other types of organisational structure, where Associates are working within complex and varied working relationships, they will provide leadership to achieve objectives.
+In matrix management and other types of organisational structure, where the applicant is working within complex and varied working relationships, they will provide leadership to achieve objectives.
 This competence is also about the ability to consider and identify improvements to quality.